U.S. flag

 Molecular Pathogenesis

-The FREM1 protein is a member of the FRAS1/FREM family of extracellular matrix proteins that are located in the sublamina densa of epithelial basement membranes during embryogenesis [Pavlakis et al 2011].
+FREM1 encodes FRAS1-related extracellular matrix protein 1 (FREM1), which is a member of the FRAS1/FREM family of extracellular matrix proteins that are located in the sublamina densa of epithelial basement membranes during embryogenesis [Pavlakis et al 2011].
 FREM1 forms a ternary complex with FRAS1, FREM2, and FREM3, which have similar functional domains and structures [Pavlakis et al 2011].
 The ternary complex is critical for maintenance of epithelial-mesenchymal cohesion during embryonic development in mammals [Pavlakis et al 2011].
 FREM1 pathogenic variants in humans are predicted to disturb the interactions with the proteins in this complex, although the levels of FRAS1 and FREM2 are not decreased [Vissers et al 2011].
 Loss or disruption of the ternary complex is thought to reduce epithelial-mesenchymal adhesion during development, with subsequent generation of the characteristic clinical findings associated with Fraser syndrome and the FREM1 autosomal recessive disorders [Chacon-Camacho et al 2017].

 Mechanism of disease causation.
 All pathogenic variants reported to date in FREM1 are hypothesized to result in loss of function.

-Notable FREM1 Pathogenic Variants
+FREM1 Pathogenic Variants Referenced in This GeneReview

 Reference SequencesDNA Nucleotide Change